Congratulations, you've landed your first role as a manager! Now comes the really daunting part: meeting your team.

 The first thing to be said about managing a team is to be yourself.

-There's nothing wrong with taking a few tips from your personal heroes, but it's important to remember that you were hired for your skills, experience and suitability for the role, not your ability to mimic others.
+There's nothing wrong with taking a few tips from your personal heroes, but it's important to remember during your first week as a new manager especially that you were hired for your skills, experience and suitability for the role, not your ability to mimic others.

 Resist the temptation to reinvent yourself for the role of manager — as well as being mentally draining to maintain a false persona, you're unlikely to yield the same kind of results that you would if you were being yourself.